We are available as a filming location.

 The Ventura County Cultural Heritage Board designated the clapboard church County Landmark #50 in 1979, calling it “the only example of carpenter Gothic in the Fillmore-Bardsdale area.”
 The Gothic church was added to the National Register of Historic Places in 1986.

-For more information please call or email the church office:
+For more information please call or email our Site Representative: